Q: What is PROJECT-E doing?

-While our Hospitality Institute is located in Addis Ababa, Ethiopia, the European team does not have dedicated headquarters.
+While our Hospitality Institute is located in Addis Ababa, Ethiopia, the international team does not have dedicated headquarters.
 The members live all across Europe, working for PROJECT-E from their homes.

 Q: Which projects is PROJECT-E working on?

 Our first project started in 2009.
 It was a college for young women from destitute backgrounds offering vocational education in secretarial science.
-After successfully handing over this project to our Ethiopian partner, we have started a hoteloperation project in 2015 – the PROJECT-E Hospitality Institute.
+After successfully handing over this project to our Ethiopian partner, we have started a hotel operation project in 2015 – the PROJECT-E Hospitality Institute (PEHI).

 Q: How are we funding our projects?